Barbell Speed Squat

 Barbell Speed Squat Benefits

-- Improves explosive power and speed
+- Develops explosive squat power

 Barbell Speed Squat Muscles Worked